-When the credit card statements would start rolling in, I’d feel guilty, desperate and like a complete failure because I had once again lost control of my spending, overspent and overcharged.
+But of course eventually the credit card statements would come rolling in and I’d feel guilty, desperate and like a complete failure because I had once again lost control of my spending, overspent and overcharged.

 The first Christmas when that all changed was the year I was facing foreclosure on my home.

-I knew at that moment that I needed to face my money issues head on, or it would be the end of my financial security.
+Once composed, I knew I needed to face my money issues head-on, or it would be the end of my financial security.

 And that’s what I did.